anticomputer/emacs-codeql/README.md

 Results are rendered through `org-mode` buffers, which allows you to save results as normal text files and even read them in other editors.
 This approach also allows you to turn a result buffer into a living audit document, take notes, and do all the things that `org-mode` allows you to do.

-The following query "kinds" are supported: path-problem, problem, raw.
+The following query "kinds" are supported: `path-problem`, `problem`, and raw tuple results.

-kind: problem and path-propblem are rendered as org trees, raw tuple results are rendered as org tables.
+kind: `problem` and `path-problem` are rendered as org trees, raw tuple results are rendered as org tables.

 Results contain source code locations in the form of org links, which can be visited with the normal org mode operations for link handling (e.g. `org-open-at-point`)